Prepare your Make account

 7

-The new key will appear on this profile's API Access dashboard.
+The new key will appear in the API Access dashboard.
 Copy the API key to your clipboard and store it in a safe place, as it will not be shown again.

-Depending on your users’ requirements and how you wish to divide data, you can set up user-level or team-level sandboxing.
-As actions in Make pertaining to integrations will be interpreted as actions of the Service User, sandboxing is how you can identify which automations are related to your specific users.
+Depending on your users’ requirements and how you wish to divide data, you can set up user-level or team-level structuring.

 Last updated